COOL GAY MOVIES | GAY RIGHTS | GAY LIFE | GAY HISTORY | GAY BOOKS | & M/M ROMANCE |

 Reader Views, Austin TX, USA, May 2010

-Copyright Disclaimer under Section 107 of the Copyright Act 1976 (USA), allowance is made for "Fair Use" (or "Fair Dealing"), including non-profit, educational, or personal.
+Copyright Disclaimer under Section 107 of the Copyright Act 1976 (USA).
+This allowance is made for "Fair Use" (or "Fair Dealing"), including non-profit, educational, or personal, and allows the re-broadcast of copyright materials for the purpose of commentary, criticism, and education.
 Further disclaimer under the Speech Act of 2010 (USA).
 No copyright infringement intended.

-COOL GAY STUFF & its url of M/M ROMANCE NOVELS make no claims as to the sexual orientation of any person mentioned or pictured in this blog.
+COOL GAY STUFF & its url of M/M ROMANCE NOVELS make no claims as to the sexual orientation of any person mentioned or pictured or assumed in this blog.

 Bye bye, for now from George Gardiner's COOL GAY STUFF ...